abhiyss/SSFI/README.txt

 	2. ./ssfi -t N "/path_name"

 First option runs with 1 worker thread, Second option runs with N Worker threads. "/path_name" should be replaced by the actual path name.

-Compilation is done using C++17 standard.

-Tested on Fedora 30.
-Should work on Ubuntu 16.04 and Ubuntu 18.04.
-If there are problems running it due to compatability issues, please reach out to me and i will try to fix the issue.